aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-links-and-actions/update-link-text-color/_index.md

 ---
-title: Update Link Text Color
+title: Update Link Text Color In PDF File
-linktitle: Update Link Text Color
+linktitle: Update Link Text Color In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to update the text color of links in a PDF file with Aspose.PDF for .NET.
+description: Learn how to update the text color of links in PDF file with Aspose.PDF for .NET.
 type: docs
 weight: 130
 url: /net/programming-with-links-and-actions/update-link-text-color/
 ---

-Learn how to update the text color of links in a PDF file using Aspose.PDF for .NET with this step-by-step guide.
+Learn how to update the text color of links in PDF file using Aspose.PDF for .NET with this step-by-step guide.

 ## Step 1: Setting up the environment